 Whether you want a quick icy shower or a long cooling bath, it’s best if you have a Thermostatic tub and shower faucet that can accommodate your different bathing needs.
 It offers a customizable (has water diverter control), versatile (has cold and hot water option) and efficient (perfect pair for space-saving tubs) shower experience like no other.
 Plus, it provides temporary itch relief, so it surely is a good deal!

-2) Wake up your sleepyhead
+2) A cold bath can wake up your sleepyhead

 Always drowsy in the morning?
 What you need is something stronger than caffeine, like a cold shower that will instantly shock your body and put you in hypermode.